The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \subsubsection{Security Controls}

 \paragraph{Authentication}\mbox{}

-Owing to the continuous security challenges \cite{b3}, the authors of~\cite{Chall-Conf041} designed a security model for Cloud-Based IoT.
-This model is based on blockchain technology and uses identity verification algorithms to ensure the data stored in the cloud and data transmission from the cloud to the users is highly secured.
+Due to the continuously raising security challenges \cite{b3}, the authors of~\cite{Chall-Conf041} designed a security model for Cloud-Based IoT.
+This model is based on blockchain technology.
+It uses identity verification algorithms to ensure that the data is securely stored in the cloud and transmitted from the cloud to the users.
+The authors of \cite{Chall-Conf041} designed this scheme to help ensure the trustworthiness of data, low cost of interactions while providing a high level of security, and prevent tampering of data.
+Each of these help to create a high level of authenticity for data.

 \paragraph{Encryption}\mbox{}